Do you dream of at least a thousand free ways to drive traffic to your website?

 By the way, if you don’t look at email marketing as a priority, you’re in the wrong business.

-Because every blogger/affiliate/marketer knows - the money is in the list!
+Every blogger/affiliate/marketer knows that the money is in the list!

 OK, this may not be suitable for you if you’re a newbie blogger.